anegg0/nft-toolkit/README.md

 # Minting Quickstart

-This project demonstrates a basic use case on how to deploy and mint an ERC721 token on the Palm Network using Hardhat-deploy.
-It comes with a sample contract, a test for that contract, and a script to mint that contract.
+This project demonstrates how to deploy and mint an ERC721 token on the Palm network using Hardhat.

 ## Prerequisites